jacksonwalters/aes-block-cipher-modes/README.md

 # cryptographic standards

 This repository implements several cryptographic standards in the C programming langauge.
+AES also in Python to simulate timing attacks.

 They are not resistant to side-channel attacks, nor necessarily performant.
 They are primarily for educational use.